Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

 \subsubsection{Takeoff Phase and 3-link Inverted Pendulum Model}

-This phase presents the most challenging part of the jumping, needing to generate a good lift-off for the flight phase while satisfying many actuation constraints.
-To ensure the model accuracy and to leverage the whole-body motion for taking-off, we design the model of this in-contact phase with fine fidelity and fine sampling steps in optimization \cite{csomay2023nonlinear, nguyen2019optimized}.
-Hence, we assume the biped stays in contact with the ground before flight and use a full dynamics model of a fixed-base 3-link inverted pendulum in 2D to represent the bipedal planar takeoff motion, as illustrated in Fig. \ref{fig:dynamics}.
-The fixed-base dynamics model has the advantage of lighter computation effort while still imposing virtual force constraints to represent ground reaction forces of a float-base model, which will be discussed in Section. \ref{sec:amto}.
+This phase is the most challenging part of the jumping, requiring strong lift-off while meeting actuation constraints.
+To ensure accuracy and optimize whole-body motion, we use a high-fidelity model with fine sampling steps. \cite{csomay2023nonlinear, nguyen2019optimized}.
+We assume the biped remains in-contact with the ground before flight and model the planar takeoff motion using a full dynamics model of a fixed-base 3-link inverted pendulum in 2D.
+This fixed-base approach reduces computation while still applying virtual force constraints to represent the ground reaction forces of a floating-base model.
 Each pendulum link has physical properties representing the corresponding biped link's mass and moment of inertia (MoI).
-The Euler-Lagrangian dynamics is as follows,
+The 2-D dynamics equation of motion (EoM) is as follows,

-where $\bm{q}_{ip} = [q_0, q_1, q_2]^\intercal$ describes the 3-link inverted pendulum joint states. $\bm \tau_{ip}$ represents the 3-link model joint torques.
+where $\bm{q}_{\mathrm{ip}} = [q_0, q_1, q_2]^\intercal$ describes the 3-link inverted pendulum joint states. $\bm \tau_{\mathrm{ip}}$ represents the 3-link model joint torques.